How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 How Long Does Hiking Helen Lake Take?

-How Hard is Helen Lake Hike?
+How Hard is the Helen Lake Hike?

 The hike to Helen Lake is a moderate challenge, and the challenge lies more in the distance.
-It’s also a steady uphill climb for most of the hike, which can tire many legs out who do not regularly hike.
+It’s also a steady uphill climb for most of the hike, which can tire many legs out of those who do not regularly hike.
 We saw a wide range of ages on the hike to Helen Lake.
 That being said, it is a physical challenge, and you should be prepared for such.

 How Hard is the Cirque Peak Scramble?